A robust method to identify chimera states: The Fourier method

-Fig.~\ref{fig:9fourier} in the main text, displays few examples of those metrics computed from three characteristic signals, regular, chimera and irregular.
+We then consider $q$ time windows, $w_i$, large enough is such a way the signal $y(t)$ exhibits $n_{share}$ oscillations in the intersection between two consecutive windows.
+We obtain for $i=1,\dots,q$, the baseline, amplitude, phase, and frequency, $a^{(w_i)}_0$, $a^{(w_i)}$, $\theta^{(w_i)}$, and $\Omega^{(w_i)}$, and we eventually compute their averages~\eqref{eq:averages} and standard deviations~\eqref{eq:stds}.} Fig.~\ref{fig:9fourier} in the main text, displays few examples of those metrics computed from three characteristic signals, regular, chimera and irregular.
 The blue dots represent the averaged~\eqref{eq:averages} while the size of the shaded light blue regions are given by the standard deviations~\eqref{eq:stds}.

 In Fig.~\ref{fig:FFT} we report some numerical results about the reconstruction of phase, amplitude and frequency of a given signal of the form

 Where the phases depend linearly on the node index $j$, i.e., $\theta_0(j)=\pi (j-1)/100$ (see black squares in panel (a) of Fig.~\ref{fig:FFT}).
 The amplitude $a_0$ depends on the node index $j$ in a ``multi-bumps parabola--like'' way (see black squares in panel (b) of Fig.~\ref{fig:FFT}), i.e.,